If I were to ask a hundred CEOs to define their ideal employee, I think I'd probably hear something like:

 6. Introverts are more collaborative.

-study of group discussions among students showed that extroverts started more arguments than introverts, while "the more introverted students worked with one another collaboratively to develop creative solutions."
+A study of group discussions among students showed that extroverts started more arguments than introverts, while "the more introverted students worked with one another collaboratively to develop creative solutions."

 7. Introverts tend to think before they speak.